Lazytangent/migrations-demo-with-sequelize/README.md

 In the previous phase, you set up a migration to do one thing, add one column to one of our database tables.
-As you build out an application and the corresponding database, you might need to add multiple columns or do multiple things to your database, and making a single migration for each change might not be the most ideal.
+As you build out an application and the corresponding database, you might need to add multiple columns or do multiple things to your database.
+Making a single migration for each change might not be ideal.
 In this next section, you'll go through making one migration add two columns to our `Users` table.

 Just like the previous phase, you will generate a migration with the following command.